mkopciuszynski/ElettraSPEM/README.md

 Before the normalization panel is created the data are copied to separate data directory and in case of a "revert" button is pressed the data are restored.

+## Transformation to K space
+The procedures responsible for the transformation to the K space are stored in SPEM_Kspace.ipf file.

+Three different transformation procedures are available.
+Two of them (the name starting with 'R') are reverse transformations.
+This means that the angles P and Nu are calculated for a given point of predefined K space.
+In case of "Direct" transformation the Kx and Ky for each measured point are calculated directly using P, T, Nu angles (also taking into account possible tilt of the sample).

+1. `R-simple` This transformation is the most efficient and it is used by default.
+However it is not exact, especially for tilted (cleaved) samples.
+We recommend to use it only to preview the results.
+2. `R-complete` This transformation uses numerical solution and is more exact than the "R-simple".
+3. `Direct` This transformation is the most time consuming but should be the most accurate.
+Unfortunately in case of low count/high noise data it may produce odd looking maps.

 ### Appendix HDF5 libraries on Igor Pro
 1. Make an alias/shortcut for the following file: igor pro folder\more extensions\file loaders\hdf5.xop.